ArnaudBelcour/tabigecy/README.md

 - `cycle_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the cycle abundance associated with each organism in the community.
 - `function_abundance_sample.tsv`: a tabulated file containing the ratio of abundance of each function in the different sample.
 Rows correspond to the functions and columns correspond to the samples.
 It is used to create the `heatmap_abundance_samples.png` file.
 - `heatmap_abundance_samples.png`: a heatmap showing the abundance for all the HMMs searched by bigecyhmm in the different samples.
+- `cycle_abundance_sample_raw.tsv`: a tabulated file showing the abundance of major functions in biogeochemical cycles (it consists of the sum of abundance of organisms predicted to have the functions).
+Rows correspond to the major functions and columns correspond to the samples.
-- `cycle_abundance_sample.tsv`: a tabulated file showing the abundance of major functions in biogeochemical cycles.
+- `cycle_abundance_sample.tsv`: a tabulated file showing the relative abundance of major functions in biogeochemical cycles (sum of organism abundance divided by total abudance in sample).
 Rows correspond to the major functions and columns correspond to the samples.
 - `polar_plot_abundance_samples.png`: a polar plot showing the abundance of major functions in the samples.

 `function_occurrence` is a folder containing all visualisation associated with occurrence values.
 It contains: